 Aseptically transfer 2.2 mL IV Solution Stabilizer to the IV bag containing the saline solution.
 Gently mix the contents of the bag to avoid foaming.
 Discard the vial containing the unused IV Solution Stabilizer.

-Aseptically transfer reconstituted BLINCYTO [see Dosage and Administration (2.6.2)] into the IV bag containing the saline solution and IV Solution Stabilizer.
+Aseptically transfer the required volume of reconstituted BLINCYTO [see Dosage and Administration (2.6.1)] into the IV bag containing the saline solution and IV Solution Stabilizer.
 Gently mix the contents of the bag to avoid foaming.

-Refer to Table 7 for the specific volume of reconstituted BLINCYTO.
+Refer to Table 6 for the specific volume of reconstituted BLINCYTO.